DaveCrown/install-k3s/README.md

 1. Ensure the packages required are present on the nodes
 1. Patch each node via dist upgrade
 1. Remove any packages marked as unneeded
 1. Perform a rolling Drain, reboot, and uncordon nodes if a reboot is required.
-Reboot is governed by the preense of `/var/run/reboot-required`
+Reboot is governed by the presence of `/var/run/reboot-required`

 The play uses some of the same flags as the install as documented below, however, I use use `ansible-playbook node-maintenance.yml -e '{ "install_u6143": true}'`